 This post was originally published on 7th February 2019 and updated on 21st February 2021.
+It follows my adventures in Portugal as I visit Olhos de Água and Praia da Falesia for the first time.

 Olhos de Água

-If you’re lucky enough to find yourself on one of the beaches on the Algarve’s south coast whilst the tide is out, you can easily walk from beach to beach without too many problems, albeit in some places you will have to scramble over a few small rocks.
+If you’re lucky enough to find yourself on one of the beaches on The Algarve’s south coast whilst the tide is out, you can easily walk from beach to beach without too many problems, albeit in some places you will have to scramble over a few small rocks.
 Once the tide comes back in, it’s a different story, with many of the beaches becoming inaccessible.

 Praia da Falesia